 In connection to the FBDC, the BMWK is funding a Research & Development project called “Investigation of the Suitability of a Financial Big Data Cluster (FBDC) for Securing Data Sovereignty in the Financial Sector” (project acronym “safeFBDC”), as part of the BMWK innovation competition “Artificial Intelligence as a Driver for Economically Relevant Ecosystems”.
 During this three year-project, the consortia partners will research, develop, and prototypically validate AI-based methods in five use cases – i.e., sustainable finance, supply-chain finance, anti-money laundering finance, market integrity and monetary policy.
 The safeFBDC use cases and the respective results shall be implemented and perpetuated in the FBDC, as far as possible.
 The Frankfurt School and its researchers are leading two of the use cases.

-FS-UNEP Centre leads use case Sustainable Finance
+The Frankfurt School-UNEP Centre leads on Sustainable Finance

 The Frankfurt School-UNEP Centre leads the Sustainable Finance uses case, supported by the Helaba bank, Deloitte and further strategic partners.
 The aim of the use case is to improve the currently often insufficient availability and quality of ESG data.
 The central approach is to test and further develop innovative AI and ML methods to improve the consideration of ESG risks in financial institutions’ credit and investment decisions.
 The work of the Frankfurt School researchers is organised in three workstreams:

 - Identification of creditworthiness-driving sustainability factors for capital market-oriented and private companies.

 - Analysis of patterns in successful recovery of companies exposed to floods and identification of resilience-determining factors for private companies.

 - Contribution to the provision of climate stress-testing methodologies and ML-based forecasts at the company-level.

 Towards a platform solution for sustainable finance